Facebook Pixel

 The Patronus Charm

-A symbol of hope and protection:
+A symbol of hope and protection

 Analysis

-Themes of identity, justice, and friendship:
+Themes of justice, fear, and friendship

 Review Summary